-The value of the flax industry to Russia is above \$100,000,-000 annually, the exports of linen goods by England is upwards of \$50,000,000 annually, while the number of looms with Keely's previous glowing predictions. in Great Britain in 1870 was 39,798, and in 1875, 51,601, having increased tenfold since 1850.
+The value of the flax industry to Russia is above \$100,000,-000 annually, the exports of linen goods by England is upwards of \$50,000,000 annually, while the number of looms with Keely's previous glowing predictions. in Great Britain in 1870 was 39,738, and in 1875, 51,601, having increased tenfold since 1850.

-The establishment of a linen industry in America is not a work of a day, but the fact that the country has every requisite of the world for its successful establishment should structed common sense of mankind invariably avers that the of carpets?
-Without power looms for this purpose we incite our people to make the necessary effort.
+The establishment of a linen industry in America is not a work of a day, but the fact that the country has every incite our people to make the necessary effort.
 Much inventive skill would of necessity be called into action to supply labor-saving appliances, and considerable capital, labor, and patience would be required to obtain success.
-The government should be willing to accord it the same assistance, by way of a duty upon imported goods, which it afforded men are doing a certain kind of productive labor, and some ill paid foreigners, is it possible for our industries to conthe silk industry, and with that there need be no risk of ultimate success.
+The government should be willing to accord it the same assistance, the silk industry, and with that there need be no risk of ultimate success.